 Interested faculty are encouraged to contact Imants Jaunarajs, assistant vice president and executive director for the Career & Leadership Development Center, at firstname.lastname@example.org with questions.

-More information about the FLC can be found on the Facilitating Student Career Development FLC web page hosted by the Center for Teaching and Learning.
-Applications for 2021 are not yet available.
+In 2020, there were two FLCs, detailed on the Facilitating Student Career Development FLC web page hosted by the Center for Teaching and Learning.

 Examples of appropriate fund use include designing a career-related program for students, creating guides for current students, and developing marketing materials that communicate the value of the discipline to prospective students.